LivePersonInc/developer-center/pages/documents/admin/profiles/Introduction/Overview.md

 ---
 ### Introduction

 Profiles within LiveEngage can be Admin, Agent Manager, Agent, Campaign Manager or customized profile.
 The profile entity includes name, description, role and permissions.
+This API allows you to manipulate such profiles, by creating new ones, updating them or simply retrieving information on which profiles are available and their metadata.

 ![ProfilesOverview](img/profiles.png)